ameesha726/PhantomMesh/README.md

 WITHOUT:

-APIs
-DB access
-modifying systems
-installing hooks
+APIs, DB access, modifying systems and installing hooks

 That is your innovation.